 Failure to adhere to Government guidelines issued in relation to the coronavirus outbreak.

 Health and Safety is a shared responsibility – and together we can ensure everyone has a safe and enjoyable visit to Wild Place Project.

 Throughout your visit, you will be provided with health and safety information including, but not limited to: signs, site rules, verbal instructions and notices.
 In addition, you will have access to facilities provided for you safety and wellbeing.
 This includes measures implemented subsequent to the Coronavirus outbreak, such as additional hand wash facilities.

-As part of the Government Test and Trace initiative, every visitor over the age of 16 will be asked to provide their individual contact details.
+As part of the Government Test and Trace initiative, we are encouraging every visitor over the age of 16 to provide their individual contact details.
 Visitors can either scan the official NHS QR code on arrival or complete a form.
-We advise where possible completing the form ahead of your visit.

-The information and facilities are provided for your safety, and for the safety of our staff and volunteers, and it is essential that you abide by all instructions (verbal or written) and follow government guidance on handwashing, social distancing and the use of face coverings.
+The information and facilities are provided for your safety, and for the safety of our staff and volunteers, and it is essential that you abide by all instructions (verbal or written) and follow government guidance.

 Whilst BCWEZ has taken measures to minimise the risk of the spread of Coronavirus, as with any activity beyond the home, there is currently a degree of risk involved.